shaurj15/BT-FD-HA/README.md

-# BT-HAprofiles
+# BT-FD-HA

-This repository contains the list of yaml files required by Home Assistant.
+This repository contains the Python notebook for the model training for Face Recognition, the script for face detection and recognition as well as the yaml files for Home Assistant.